Financial Planning For Physicians

 Physicians who are entering residencies are often overwhelmed by both uncertainties over their future and the financial responsibilities that come with starting their careers.
 Since they’re still in the first stage of their medical career, many are not making as much money as they will be when they’ve established their practice.
 Yet, they still have educational and other debts to pay off, as well as premiums for malpractice insurance.
 A financial planner can help residents develop a plan for managing inflows and outflows, putting money aside to save for retirement or their children’s higher education, and selecting appropriate levels of life and malpractice insurance.

 If anyone knows the value of extensive certification, it’s physicians.
 A quality financial plan can help reduce the financial uncertainties that can become a headache and prevent you from focusing on your passion.

 Just as patients only want to be treated by qualified and highly trained physicians, healthcare professionals should also carefully evaluate the credentials of any financial advisor they are considering.
 Limiting your search to a financial planner who has been certified as a CFP® professional by the Certified Financial Planner Board of Standards (CFP Board) can help.
 These financial planners earn their certifications by being experienced financial professionals who have passed a rigorous financial planning examination.
-Being a CFP acts as a great filter for knowledge base; nonetheless, they may not all be fee-only and fiduciary,
+Being a CFP acts as a great filter for knowledge base; nonetheless, they may not all fiduciary,

 The same way that studying a book and passing a test is not enough for a physician to become a surgeon, we believe advisors should have gone through a great “residency” experience so they can develop great processes.
 Zoe vets for knowledge, financial and investment process, communication skills, experience and overall client experience at the practice.
-Our own advisor search feature offers a frictionless way to find fee-only financial planners who have passed our rigorous screening process.
+Our own advisor search feature offers a frictionless way to find fiduciary financial planners who have passed our rigorous screening process.